xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 * [Semantic Kernel](https://github.com/microsoft/semantic-kernel)
   * This toolkit developed by Microsoft in C# and Python is designed around the idea of skills and planning.
 That being said, at this point it also supports chaining, indexing and memory access and plugin development.
 * [Guidance](https://github.com/microsoft/guidance)
   * Guidance is a more recent prompt engineering library also from Microsoft.
-Based on a templating language (see above) it supports most of the techniques in this post.
+Based on a templating language (see above) it supports many of the techniques in this post.
 * [Prompt Chainer](https://promptchainer.io/)
   * Visual tool for prompt engineering
 * [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT)